 Southern Suburbs (Athenian Riviera)

-Northern suburbs of Athens are often richly forested and not so densely built, as a few decades ago they used to be vacation retreats for Athenians, sprinkled with mansions and maximum-3-floor buildings.
+Northern suburbs of Athens are often richly forested and not so densely built, as a few decades ago, they used to be vacation retreats for Athenians, sprinkled with mansions and maximum-3-floor buildings.
 These suburbs are still quieter than downtown locations but now spiced up with more elegant places for entertainment, including restaurants, bars, boutiques, and more.
-Still, you must consider that you will be a 30-to-60-minute drive from downtown and definitely away from the seaside.
+You must still consider that you will be a 30-to-60-minute drive from downtown and definitely away from the seaside.

 A classic hotel near Semiramis in the very chic Northern suburb of Kifisia offers its guests luxury accommodation and amenities such as an indoor swimming pool with a carefully curated spa, a gym, a gourmet restaurant, and a stylish bar.